 - Are seeking a superior technical product.
 It emerged on top when we did a spec breakdown, so it’s definitely the better set of monitors technically.

-- Want to work in mid and high-frequency genres.
+- Want to work in mid-range and high-frequency genres.
 It also won when we compared the sounds.
 But, as it’s better at high-end reproduction, it works well for mixers and engineers working on non-bass heavy genres.

 - Lack space.
 This model takes up far less space than its competitor, but it’s on the heavier side, so make sure to get a study platform.